NeoPositive/AngryBritishButler/README.md

-# Lethal Company: "Angry British" Hoarding Bug Audio Overhaul 🎮
+# Lethal Company: "Angry British" Butler Audio Overhaul.

-### THANKS FOR THE 100K+ DOWNLOADS!
+### NOTE: I HAVE NOT PLAYTESTED THIS MOD YET

 ## Introduction

-Welcome to the "Angry British" Hoarding Bug Audio Overhaul for Lethal Company!
-This mod injects a dose of humor and intensity into your gaming experience by replacing the standard hoarding bug audio with iconic quotes from the infamous angry British guy on Xbox Live.
-Get ready for a hilarious twist as you face the hoarding bug with a side of British rage!
+Welcome to the "Angry British" Butler Audio Overhaul for Lethal Company!
+This mod replaces some audio of the butler and replaces it with a much more funny and more british-er.

-## Features

-### 🗣️ **Angry British Voiceover**:

-- Say goodbye to generic bug noises and hello to the angry British guy's colorful commentary.
-- Enjoy a fresh and humorous take on the hoarding bug encounters.

-### 🎉 **Audio Variety**:
+### **Audio Variety**:

-- Experience a variety of rage-induced phrases, adding an element of surprise to each encounter.
-- No two hoarding bug experiences will sound the same!

-### 🤣 **Enhanced Entertainment**:

-- Bring a smile to your face as you navigate the challenges of dealing with hoarding bugs.
-- Share the laughter with fellow gamers and turn your encounters into memorable moments.
+- There is 26 different audio phrases, that the butler would randomly *say*.

 ## Installation